skydiablo/AsyncEventDispatcherBundle/README.md

             services:
                 your_custom_serializer:
-                    class: AsyncEventDispatcherBundle\Serializer\GenericEventSerializer
+                    class: SkyDiablo\AsyncEventDispatcherBundle\Serializer\GenericEventSerializer
                     tags:
                         - { name: async_event_serializer, event: your_simple_event_name }

-  * a more tricky event with complex objects in it or doctrine entitys, needs a custom event serializer. it is in your hand how to serialize and deserialize the event data. create your serializer and implement `AsyncEventDispatcherBundle\Serializer\EventSerializerInterface` interface. define this new serializer in known style.
+  * a more tricky event with complex objects in it or doctrine entitys, needs a custom event serializer. it is in your hand how to serialize and deserialize the event data. create your serializer and implement `SkyDiablo\AsyncEventDispatcherBundle\Serializer\EventSerializerInterface` interface. define this new serializer in known style.

   for now on, all you listener/subscriber as tagged for async handling will run in an async scope. beware, events without serializer will be ignored and never handled!
  * the core of the async event handling is an CLI command. run this command in an cycle interval (like cronjob):